Dipropyltryptamine: Chemistry

 DPT, also known as N,N-dipropyltryptamine, is a substituted tryptamine related to dimethyltryptamine (DMT).
 It is found either as a crystalline hydrochloride salt or as an oily or crystalline base.
 The drug is synthetic and has not been found to occur endogenously.

+Synthesis

+The chemical synthesis of DPT has been described.
+It can be synthesized from tryptamine or from indole.
+The drug's synthesis is described as being fairly simple.

 Detection

 DPT changes Ehrlich's reagent violet and causes the marquis reagent to turn yellow.

-Synthesis

-The chemical synthesis of DPT has been described.

 Analogues

-Analogues of DPT include dimethyltryptamine (DMT), diethyltryptamine (DET), diisopropyltryptamine (DiPT), diallyltryptamine (DALT), methylethyltryptamine (MET), methylpropyltryptamine (MPT), ethylpropyltryptamine (EPT), propylisopropyltryptamine (PiPT), 4-HO-DPT, 5-HO-DPT, and 5-MeO-DPT, among others.
+Analogues of DPT include dimethyltryptamine (DMT), diethyltryptamine (DET), diisopropyltryptamine (DiPT), diallyltryptamine (DALT), methylethyltryptamine (MET), methylpropyltryptamine (MPT), ethylpropyltryptamine (EPT), propylisopropyltryptamine (PiPT), propylallyltryptamine (PALT), 4-HO-DPT, 5-HO-DPT, and 5-MeO-DPT, among others.

+Cyclized tryptamine and partial ergoline derivatives of DPT include RU-28251 (4,α-methylene-DPT), Bay R 1531 (LY-197206; 4,α-methylene-5-MeO-DPT), LY-293284 (4,α-methylene-5-acetyl-DPT), LY-178210 (LY-228729; 4,α-methylene-5-carboxamido-DPT), and LY-301317 ((R)-4,α-methylene-5-(1,3-oxazol-5-yl)-DPT).

+A positional isomer of DPT with the side chain instead located at the 4 position is DPAI (2-desoxo-2-ene-ropinirole).

 History

-DPT was first described in the scientific literature by 1959.
+DPT was first described in the scientific literature by Speeter and Anthony in 1954.
+Its hallucinogenic effects were first discovered and described by Stephen Szára and colleagues by 1962 and preliminary findings for treatment of alcoholism were described in 1966.
 Use of DPT as a designer drug has been documented by law enforcement officials since as early as 1968.
-It was described as a treatment for alcoholism by Stanislav Grof and colleagues in 1973.
-It was also studied for treatment of anxiety associated with terminal cancer in the late 1970s.
+It was further described as a treatment for alcoholism by Stanislav Grof and colleagues at the Spring Grove State Hospital in 1973.
+The drug was also studied for treatment of anxiety associated with terminal cancer in the late 1970s.
 However, it was not further studied for such purposes after 1980.